AvinashNutalapati/AvinashCybersecPortfolio/README.md

 ## Built With

-My personal cybersecurity portfolio <a href="https://avinashnutalapati.vercel.app/" target="_blank">avinashnutalapati.tech</a> showcases my GitHub projects, resume, and technical skills in cybersecurity.<br/>
+My personal cybersecurity portfolio <a href="[https://avinashnutalapati.github.io/AvinashCybersecPortfolio/]" target="_blank">Avinash's Site</a> showcases my GitHub projects, resume, and technical skills in cybersecurity.<br/>

 This project utilizes the following technologies: